Cash-strapped Groupon pays to end Chicago headquarters lease early

 Groupon, the provider of online deals that has warned it might run out of cash in the next 12 months, is terminating its lease early for its headquarters at 600 W. Chicago Ave.

 The company, which has laid off 1,000 employees in recent months, disclosed the lease termination in a regulatory filing.
-It said it paid $9.6 million to end its lease on Jan.
-31, 2024, two years earlier than expected.
+It said it paid $9.6 million to allow it to end its lease on Jan.
+31, 2024 — two years earlier than expected.

 In March, the company said it had 2,904 employees, including 799 in North America.
-Its worker headcount has fallen steadily as the company deals with losses worsened by the pandemic that affected many merchants it served.
+Its worker headcount has fallen steadily as the company deals with losses worsened by the pandemic, which affected many merchants it served.

-Groupon once leased about 300,000 square feet on Chicago Avenue, where it was a marquee tenant in a landmark that used to be the Montgomery Ward catalog house.
-But it subleased much of its space to others in recent years.
+Groupon once leased about 300,000 square feet on Chicago Avenue, where it was a marquee tenant in a landmark building that once was the Montgomery Ward catalog house.
+But in recent years, it has subleased much of its space to others.

 The building’s owner is prominent development firm Sterling Bay.